PenelopeChen/project1archi/README.md

 - Embedded Ruby
 - SCSS

-This project will be deployed on (something.io) as GitHub cannot display projects with Postgresql.
+This project will be deployed on Heroku as GitHub cannot display projects with Postgresql.

 ## Project Components

 - Entity Relationship Diagram (ERD) https://lucid.app/lucidchart/b37517f7-80bd-46bf-98ab-5c88edb51a9a/edit?viewport_loc=-94%2C31%2C2419%2C1330%2C0_0&invitationId=inv_5785c013-dbcd-48b8-a63d-fe75839daf9d

-- Pseudocodes (coming soon on Notion)
+- A checklist that helped with ensuring everything is in place (Notion)

-- Wireframe design (coming soon on Figma...gonna w8 to learn Bootstrap, Cloudinary & SCSS 1st)
+- Wireframe design (coming soon on Figma...gonna w8 to learn Cloudinary & SCSS 1st)

 Feel free to use Archi (coming soon...) on (github url coming soon)!